A measurement of $\Delta \Gamma_{s}$: Introduction

 $\Delta \Gamma_{s}$ is determined from a $\chisq$ minimization of Eq.~\ref{eq:main} with $\Delta \Gamma_{s}$ and an arbitrary normalization factor as free parameters.
 Though Eq.~\ref{eq:main} depends on $\Gamma_s$, this dependence is weak and vanishes in the limit of narrow decay-time bins.

-The choice of the number of bins and their ranges is made using simulation, with the goal of optimising the sensitivity on $\Delta \Gamma_s$.
+The number of bins and their ranges are chosen using simulation and pseudoexperiments so as to minimise the uncertainty on $\Delta \Gamma_{s}$.
 This results in eight bins (Table~\ref{tab:binning_scheme}) with similar yields expected in each.
 The lower decay-time limit of $0.5 \ps$ is chosen since above this value the time-acceptance is relatively flat.
 Above $10 \ps$ the expected yield for the $\Bs \to \jpsi \etapr$ decay mode is negligible.
 Since the last bins are relatively broad, the optimal value of $t$ used to evaluate $A_i$ within a bin needs to be considered \cite{Lafferty:1994cj}.
 Using pseudoexperiments, the barycentre of the bin calculated using an exponential decay-time model with $\Gamma = \Gamma_s$ is found to minimise the bias on $\Delta \Gamma_s$.